songsbyarchit/meraki-demo-bridge/demo_flows/internal/k12/mt/30min.md

-[Opening Slide]

-Presenter: Welcome everyone to today's Meraki MT demo, specifically tailored for the K12 sector.
-Our focus today is on partner enablement and how we can support you in effectively pitching Meraki MT to your customers.

-[Slide 1: Introduction to Meraki MT]

-Presenter: Let's start by talking about why Meraki MT is a game-changer for K12 institutions.
-The simplicity of cloud-managed networking, the robust security features, and the ease of scalability make it a perfect fit for schools and educational institutions.

-[Slide 2: Use Case 1 - Network Visibility]

-Presenter: One of the key benefits of Meraki MT is the real-time network visibility it offers.
-With just a few clicks, you can **navigate to the 'Dashboard > Network-wide > Clients'** and see all the devices connected to your network.
-This level of visibility is crucial for K12 schools to ensure a safe and secure online environment for students.

-[Slide 3: Use Case 2 - Security Policies]

-Presenter: Another use case that resonates well with K12 institutions is the ability to set granular security policies.
-With Meraki MT, you can **configure firewall rules and content filtering** to ensure that students are only accessing appropriate content.
-This level of control is essential in maintaining a safe learning environment.

-[Slide 4: Use Case 3 - Easy Deployment]

-Presenter: Lastly, let's talk about the ease of deployment with Meraki MT.
-Whether it's setting up new access points or switches, the **plug-and-play functionality** makes it a breeze to expand your network as needed.
-This is crucial for K12 institutions that often have limited IT resources.

-[Slide 5: Smart Questions]

-Presenter: Now, let's wrap up with a few smart questions that you can use when pitching Meraki MT to your customers:

-1. How important is network visibility to your school's IT infrastructure?
-2. What security measures do you currently have in place to protect students' online activities?
-3. How do you envision leveraging the scalability of Meraki MT to support your school's growth?

-[Closing Slide]

-Presenter: Thank you for joining today's demo.
-We hope you feel more confident in pitching Meraki MT to your customers in the K12 sector.
-Remember, we're here to support you every step of the way.
-If you have any questions or need further assistance, don't hesitate to reach out.
-Thank you!
+Hey there, thanks for joining us today!
+I'm excited to talk to you about Cisco Meraki and how our solutions can benefit K-12 Education/Primary Education.
+Before we dive in, I'd love to hear from our partners: What trends or challenges are you seeing with customers in this sector?
+What do you find unique or tricky about positioning solutions in this space?

+**Use Case 1: Classroom Connectivity**
+Let's start by taking a look at the Meraki Dashboard. **Click 'Wireless > Access points'** to see how easy it is to manage multiple access points across different classrooms.
+With just a few clicks, you can ensure seamless connectivity for students and teachers alike.

+**Use Case 2: Security and Content Filtering**
+Next, let's explore how we can enhance security in schools. **Click 'Security & SD-WAN > Content filtering'** to set up policies that restrict access to harmful or distracting websites.
+This feature not only keeps students safe but also helps in maintaining a focused learning environment.

+**Use Case 3: Remote Learning Support**
+Given the current landscape, many schools are adopting remote learning. **Click 'VPN > Client VPN'** to see how easily teachers and staff can securely access the network from anywhere.
+This ensures that learning can continue uninterrupted, no matter where the students or teachers are.

+Now, let's address some FAQs to better equip our partners:
+Q: What objections might the partner hear in K-12 Education/Primary Education?
+A: Cost vs legacy vendors, and skepticism over cloud-managed security — arm them with TCO comparisons.

+Q: What enablement do we provide for partners?
+A: Access to demo kits, dashboards, playbooks, and partner-exclusive webinars.

+Q: How do we support onboarding post-sale?
+A: We offer co-delivery workshops, pre-built config templates, and Meraki support handles escalations fast.

+Thanks for your time today, and remember, we're here to support you every step of the way in pitching Cisco Meraki to K-12 Education/Primary Education customers.
+Let's empower schools with seamless, secure, and scalable networking solutions!